Vaisshnavy12/The-Spice-Deciders-/README.md

 #### _How To Play Escape_

-1. You can control the character by using the arrow keys on your keyboard.
+1. You can control the character by using the arrow keys ⬅️ to move left, ➡️ to move right, and [space] to jump on your keyboard.
-2. Move and go through the obsticles
-3. Get your character to the exit point
+2. Move and go through the obsticles to get to the exit

 ### *Main Credits*